-It’s that same lie as the first one, just in a slightly different package, and what it’s saying (what both lies are saying) is that your identity is incorrect.
-That there’s something wrong with who you’re trying to be, and it needs to be changed.
+It’s that same lie as the first one, just in a slightly different package.
+It’s saying that your identity is incorrect.
+That there’s something wrong with who you’re trying to be that needs to be changed.

 But God says you are enough AND you’re not too much.
 It’s like Mary Poppins, we are “practically perfect in every way.”

 (((Except we don’t actually have to be perfect.)))

 Lie #3: I can’t trust this because it’s going to end badly.